vdcrea/symphony-members-vue/README.markdown

 Pages from Symphony are used as an API response, so page type is `JSON` (add `alloworigins` to all your pages only during dev, to let webpack server access your local install, remove this type for production).

-Fill in all symphony preferences needed (email gateway, members).
+Fill in all symphony preferences needed (email gateway, members section, member roles: allow to create new for public role).

 Open `vue` folder with terminal.
 Type `npm install` then `npm run build`.
 Type `npm run dev` for front end dev with webpack.